Skip to main content

 end

-Because the inherits property is not specified, Chef Infra Client will default it to true, which will ensure that security settings for existing files remain unchanged.
+Because the inherits property isn’t specified, Chef Infra Client will default it to true, which will ensure that security settings for existing files remain unchanged.

 Using Templates